MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/delete-odfb-lists.md

 You can adapt the script included in this article to meet the your needs.
 For example, you can extract the information for user1@contoso.com as follows:

 1. Assign yourself permissions to the user's OneDrive for Business account.
-This can be done in the Office 365 admin center as described here.
+This can be done in the Microsoft 365 admin center as described here.

 2. Install the required Microsoft PowerShell modules: